acuarica/acuarica.github.io/src/content/publications/casting-about-in-the-dark.md

 We find that casts are widely used (8.7% of methods contain at least one cast) and that 50% of casts we inspected are not guarded locally to ensure against potential run-time errors.

 To help us better categorize use cases and thus understand how casts are used in practice, we identify 25 cast-usage patterns-recurrent programming idioms using casts to solve a specific issue.
-This knowledge can be: a) a recommendation for current and future language designers to make informed decisions
-b) a reference for tool builders, e.g., by providing more precise or new refactoring analyses,
-c) a guide for researchers to test new language features, or to carry out controlled programming experiments, and
-d) a guide for developers for better practices.
+This knowledge can be: **a)** a recommendation for current and future language designers to make informed decisions **b)** a reference for tool builders, _e.g._, by providing more precise or new refactoring analyses, **c)** a guide for researchers to test new language features, or to carry out controlled programming experiments, and **d)** a guide for developers for better practices.